 |Photo from Sam Stukel's Winter on the Missouri Photo Exhibit|

 |Sioux City Camera Club exhibit at the Betty Strong Encounter Center|

-Usually there are also some hands-on displays, including crayon rubbings, and stamping stations for journals for kids.
-Those are taken off display right now to help keep everyone healthy, but I'll try to update again when they are back out!
+There are also some hands-on displays, including crayon rubbings, and stamping stations for journals for kids.
+The crayon rubbing stations were back as of April 2021, but the stamping stations were still off off display to help keep everyone healthy.
+I'll try to update again when they are back out!